rcc-uchicago/user-guide/docs/midway23/midway_partitions.md

     | `amd`     | 64                 | 128               | 200               | 36 H          |

 You may apply for a special allocation if your research requires a temporary exception to a particular limit.
 Special allocations are evaluated on an individual basis and may or may not be granted.

+### Private Partitions (CPP)
+These partitions are typically associated with a PI or group of PIs.
+They can be shared with other PIs or researchers across the University of Chicago and with external collaborators with a Midway account.

+* General users: Check with your RCC account's PI for more information.
+* PIs: Private partitions can be purchased via [Cluster Partnership Program](https://rcc.uchicago.edu/support-and-services/cluster-partnership-program){:target="_blank"} to accommodate the needs of your research group better.

 ### Institutional Partitions
 Faculty and their group members can take advantage of institutional partitions dedicated to research within UChicago divisions, departments, and institutions: